 The UNET project continues to be a very effective and unique undertaking for the department.
 The team is an example of an unprecedented level of cooperation between a municipal police department and a college or university police agency.
 The team, though not autonomous, enjoys a large degree of latitude in determining its focus and efforts; this is due in large part to the past and current success that the team enjoys.

-The Administration Division handles all matters of accounting, record keeping and management of filed reports for the Department.
+The Administration Division handles all matters of accounting, record keeping, management of filed reports and IT for the Department.
 Also under this division falls the Department’s Live Scan operation.
 UCPD Riverside has become a primary provider of Live Scan services for the University and handles most Live Scan requirements.
 Members of the Administration Division handle all scheduling and monetary transactions related to the service.

 Also falling under the command of the Administration Division is the Department’s 9-1-1 dispatch operations.
 All Department dispatchers, dispatch supervisors, as well as all issues related to the maintenance, upgrading and expansion of the campus 9-1-1 system is the responsibility of the division.
 Because of this arrangement, the campus 800 MHz radio system is also administered through this division; all campus departments wishing to use the system have this division as their primary point of contact.